Scottish Rural Parliament 2018

 Stranraer, Dumfries and Galloway

-400 people from across Scotland arrived in Stranraer to take part in the Scottish Rural Parliament; what is thought to be Scotland’s largest participatory democratic event.
+400 people from across Scotland arrived in Stranraer to take part in the Scottish Rural Parliament; for what is thought to be Scotland?s largest participatory democratic event.

-The twin themes of the 2018 Scottish Rural Parliament are Brexit and empowering communities to ‘Take Action’.
-Delegates will represent most of rural Scotland, from host region Dumfries and Galloway in the south to Orkney in the north.
-Learning and expertise will also be shared from international representatives attending from Ireland, Finland and England.
-A number of young community representatives and youth organisations will also take part, reflecting 2018 being Scotland’s Year of Young People.
+The twin themes of the 2018 Scottish Rural Parliament were Brexit and empowering communities to ‘Take Action’.
+Delegates represented most of rural Scotland, from host region Dumfries and Galloway in the south to Orkney in the north.
+International experience and learning was shared by representatives attending from Ireland, Finland and England.
+A number of young community representatives and youth organisations also took part, reflecting 2018 being Scotlands Year of Young People.

-Emma Cooper, Chief Exec of Scottish Rural Action who organise the Rural Parliament, said the Scottish Rural Parliament is rural Scotland’s opportunity to engage with and influence policy makers.
+Emma Cooper, then Chief Exec of Scottish Rural Action, said the Scottish Rural Parliament is rural Scotland’s opportunity to engage with and influence policy makers.
 She commented:

 “There has never been a more important time for rural Scotland to come together to speak with one, powerful voice.
 Every community in Scotland will be affected by Brexit, with rural areas particularly exposed, so it’s important that Scotland’s rural communities organise and take action to prepare for the changes ahead.

 The Scottish Government sponsors Scottish Rural Action to build a rural movement and to organise a Rural Parliament event every two years.
-Mairi Gougeon MSP, Minister for Rural Affairs and the Natural Environment, will open the Rural Parliament on Wednesday 14th November, and the event will close with the presentation of a post-Brexit policy statement to Michael Russell MSP, Cabinet Secretary for Government Business and Constitutional Relations, on Friday 16th November.
+Mairi Gougeon MSP, Minister for Rural Affairs and the Natural Environment, commented:

 “I am particularly keen that young people contribute to that discussion, it is vital that they have a voice and that we work together for the benefit of our rural communities.”